The Amazing Asian Origins of Our Earliest Immigrants

 But, notably, the Asian features of Indians from Alaska to Argentina persist to this day.
 Confirming the visible likeness are the genetic identifiers found through extensive DNA research.
 Native Americans throughout the two continents share unique chromosomal markers with those living in the Altai Mountains of Siberian Central Asia—people identified as Altai, along with their genetic and linguistic twins, the ancient nomadic Kyrgyz who still range to the Altai foothills from their primary location several hundred miles southwest in mountainous Kyrgyzstan.

 Kyrgyz people have a history spanning millennia.
 Archaeological records tell an intriguing story, and their rich oral tradition is epitomized by the heroic Manas epic, a lengthy poetic mixture of history, fiction, and drama that the Kyrgyz have cherished for centuries.
-But written records have been mainly the work of others.
-Only since the early 1900s has the Kyrgyz language been committed to writing, although the form of alphabetic script was not settled until decades later, after the Kyrgyz people were absorbed into the Soviet Union.
-Since 1940, written Kyrgyz has consisted of the Cyrillic letters used in the Russian language, with extra characters for unique Kyrgyz sounds.
-Excellent Kyrgyz authors now abound, expressing their ideas and information in Kyrgyz or Russian or occasionally even English.
+Writings in the Kyrgyz language have incorporated various scripts and alphabets periodically diffused from other cultures.
+The current written form was not settled until 1940, after the Kyrgyz people had been absorbed by the Soviet Union.
+Since then, written Kyrgyz has consisted of the Cyrillic letters used in the Russian language, with extra characters for unique Kyrgyz sounds.
+Excellent Kyrgyz authors now abound, expressing their ideas and information in Kyrgyz or Russian or, occasionally, even English.

 Kyrgyzstan became an independent nation in 1991, and the free people with a nomadic heritage have been struggling to reclaim their identity and fulfill their hopes for a stable democracy and economic progress.
 Corrupt dictatorial rulers, popular revolutions, and heartbreaking conflicts have come and gone since 1991.
-Up to a million young Kyrgyz workers—one fifth of the population—have moved to Russia to find basic employment.
+In recent years, at any given moment, up to a million young Kyrgyz workers—one sixth of the population—have moved to Russia to find basic employment.

 Kyrgyz people are also coming to America—likely fewer than ten thousand so far in this modern migration.
 Many of these Central Asians are gently aware that their genetic descendants are the American Indians, but it is mostly a relationship beheld from afar.
 Yet even without a tangible handshake or hug, the revelation is ennobling, like discovering hidden royalty in family bloodlines.
 In essence, the Kyrgyz—now clinging to sovereignty in their own small, mountainous, landlocked home territory—once commanded the domain of two continents and endless ocean shorelines, with no human rivals but themselves for untold centuries.

-By the grace of adoption, one little Kyrgyz boy holds the personal inheritance title to forested acres of Chinook lands in the Pacific Northwest, and also to a brick home in Brooklyn.
-He will remain here for many seasons of nurturing, growth, education, and experience.
-But in his heart is the visceral understanding that some day he will return—perhaps as a baatyr, a heroic leader—to that one stream of that one tributary of that one river of his birth, to which he also holds the personal inheritance title.
-Eventually, his story could be seen as a living parable, symbolic of many and more.
+By the grace of adoption into the lineage of Chief Comcomly, one Kyrgyz boy holds the personal inheritance title to forested acres of Chinook lands in the Pacific Northwest, and also to interests in New York.
+Near the shores of great rivers, he now lives where the dreams of kings have been fulfilled in the families of immigrants.
+He will stay for many seasons of nurturing, growth, education, and experience.
+But always in his heart is the visceral awareness that some day he must return—perhaps even as a baatyr, a heroic leader—to that one stream of that one tributary of that one river of his birth.
+Eventually, his story might be understood as a living parable of redemption and restoration, symbolic of many and more.

 Readers of the Small Business Exchange Northeast newspaper might appreciate knowing that Kyrgyz immigrants from Central Asia assist with the production of the monthly print editions, preparing them for distribution among diverse groups of small business owners, large corporations, and public agencies.
 You hold in your hands a token of friendship and trade.